cottley/wg-ui/README.md

  * Zero external dependencies - just a single binary using the wireguard kernel module
  * Container-first deployment

+## Forked Codebase Features

+ * Added automatic authentication if cookie wguserfront is set
+ * Re-coded root relative UI for directory relative UI so UI would work on a reverse proxy subdirectory

 ![Screenshot](wireguard-ui.png)

 ## Running